Nieves

-Nieves, the Spanish plural form of nieve (snow), is a surname and female given name derived from the title of the Virgin Mary Nuestra Señora de las Nieves (Our Lady of the Snows), a reference to the 4th-century Catholic miracle of a summertime snowfall on the Esquiline Hill in Rome.
-The surname is most prevalent in Mexico, Venezuela, Colombia, and particularly Puerto Rico, where it is most densely concentrated.
-Within Spain, it is most common in Andalusia, Madrid, Canary Islands, and Galicia.
-According to Roser Saurí Colomer and Patrick Hanks of Brandeis University, the Spanish surname Nieves is of Asturian-Leonese origin.
-The Portuguese variant is Neves, and it is most common in Brazil.
-There is also a Scottish Nieves surname that originated in Nevay, located in Angus, Scotland, and thus can be found in the United Kingdom.
+Nieves, the Spanish plural form of nieve (snow), is a matronymic surname and female given name derived from the title of the Virgin Mary Nuestra Señora de las Nieves (Our Lady of the Snows), a reference to the 4th-century Catholic miracle of a summertime snowfall on the Esquiline Hill in Rome, where the Basilica Sanctae Mariae ad Nives was built.
+Descended from the Asturleonese language in northwestern Spain, the surname is most common in the Hispanosphere.
+In Spain, it is most prevalent in Andalusia, Madrid, Canary Islands, and Galicia.
+In Hispanic America, it is most prevalent in Mexico, Venezuela, Colombia, and particularly Puerto Rico, where it is most densely concentrated.
+It has also been introduced into the United States.

+The Portuguese cognate of Nieves is Neves, and it is most common in Brazil.
+A similar but unrelated toponymic surname can also be found in Scotland, originating from the historic parish of Nevay in Angus.